DeimosCloud/terraform-kubernetes-gitlab-runner/README.md

       ...
 ```

+The result is that the Unix -Domain Socket is available at a non-standard location that our custom tools can use, but anything looking in the conventional default location won't see anything.

 Although you'd likely use a proper binary to sink metrics in production, you can manually log metrics to test inside the container (or in your build script) using:

 ```shell
 echo -n "custom.metric.name:1|c" | nc -U -u -w1 /var/run/metrics/dsd.socket
 ```

-In production, you'd likely also make this `read_only`
+In production, you'd likely also make this `read_only`, use filesystem permissions to guard access, and likely too simply configure or improve the errant software, but there are strange side-effects and constraints of long-lived software in industry.

 #### Shared Certificates